 a.
 TC and STC Holder Review.
-The DAH will review ICA to ensure that any maintenance tasks for EWIS do not compromise fuel tank system wire requirements, such as separation or configuration specifications.
-Operators need to be aware that separation and configuration of EWIS, especially when performing a repair or alteration to the EWIS or fuel tank system wiring, may be critical.
+The DAH will review ICA to ensure that any maintenance tasks for the EWIS do not compromise fuel tank system wire requirements, such as separation or configuration specifications.
+Operators need to be aware that separation and configuration of the EWIS, especially when performing a repair or alteration to the the EWIS or fuel tank system wiring, may be critical.

-NOTE: The FAA Oversight Office must approve any operator-proposed changes to separation and configuration of EWIS or fuel tank system wiring.
+NOTE: The FAA Aircraft Certification Service office must approve any operator-proposed changes to separation and configuration of the EWIS or fuel tank system wiring.
 The operator must submit its proposed changes with supporting technical justification/data through the PI.
-The PI adds comments (if any) and forwards the proposed changes to the FAA Oversight Office for approval.
+The PI adds comments (if any) and forwards the proposed changes to the FAA Aircraft Certification Service office for approval.

 b.
 Fuel Tank System ICA Location.
 The TCH will list the EWIS and fuel tank system tasks and intervals in its maintenance program document for the airplane.
-They are identified as EWIS ICA or EWIS/SFAR 88 ICA.
+They are identified as the EWIS ICA or the EWIS/SFAR 88 ICA.
 The STC holder will typically list its ICA in the STC document it provides.
-The FAA Oversight Office approves the TC and STC ICA.
+The FAA Aircraft Certification Service office approves the TC and STC ICA.

 c.
 Example.
-The following table is an example of how a TCH has identified an integrated EWIS/SFAR 88 task within its maintenance program documents.
+The following table is an example of how a TCH has identified an integrated the EWIS/SFAR 88 task within its maintenance program documents.
 STC holders may identify them differently and include them in the ICA section of their documents.
 Each task is identified as an EWIS task or SFAR 88 task.
-An integrated task will be identified as a EWIS/SFAR 88 task.
-Operators must identify the EWIS tasks and the integrated EWIS/SFAR 88 tasks in their maintenance program so as not to lose their identity as part of an approved ICA.
+An integrated task will be identified as an EWIS/SFAR 88 task.
+Operators must identify the EWIS tasks and the integrated the EWIS/SFAR 88 tasks in their maintenance program so as not to lose their identity as part of an approved ICA.